Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 ### Connect the transition

-Connect the transition to the a place to create a valid workflow.
+Connect the transition to the place to create a valid workflow.

 #### Prerequisites